Merrimack Mill Village Historic District: History

 At the time of the sale, the mill employed about 800 and had 110,000 spindles and 2,500 looms.
 Lowenstein invested $1.7 million in modernizing equipment, and expanded to a 24-hour production day.
 Beginning in 1949, 269 more houses were sold to employees.
 Two years later, the school was donated to the Madison County School District and Brahan Springs, behind the mill, was donated to the city.
 By 1955, the two mill buildings were connected, and the entire mill was air conditioned, bringing the mill to its peak of 1,600 employees, 145,896 spindles, and 3,437 looms.
 Lowenstein sold the mill to Springs Industries in 1988, who operated it for one year before closing it completely.
-The mills were demolished in 1992, and the land today is used as a public park.
+The mills were demolished in 1992, and the land today is used as soccer fields.

 Architecture

 The mill buildings, completed in 1900 and 1904, were designed by preeminent mill architects Lockwood, Greene & Co.
 Mill No. 1 was three stories and Mill No. 2 was five stories, both of brick with arched lintels and stone sills.
 Mill No. 1 had the carding, drawing, and picking areas plus a repair shop on the first floor; weaving on the second floor; and spooling, warping, and spinning on the third.

 The village is laid out along a grid pattern broken by a Y-shaped street which led to the mill and contained the superintendent's house in the Y. This design is identical to that of Merrimack's mill village in Massachusetts, platted in 1820.
 The houses followed several basic plans: Type A, a one-story, duplex shotgun house; Type B, a rectangular duplex with double central entry doors and a shed roof porch; Type J, a two-story I-house, usually with a shed roof rear addition; Type L, a two-story, cross-gable duplex with side entrances covered by shallow-pitched gable porches; and Type M, a one-story, hipped roof duplex with a shed roofed front porch.
 The 96 Type L houses, most of which were constructed in the first wave of construction before 1910, represent the largest collection of the type in the South.